sandeepkasaragod/workshop_temp/conda_envionment.md

 # 3 Clone artic-rabv repository

-First, we need to “clone” the artic-nf repository from GitHub.
+First, we need to “clone” the Artic-nf repository from GitHub.
 Clone essentially means we copy the repository from GitHub.com to your local machine.
 Enter the command below into terminal.